 Build from scratch an Automatic Speech Recognition system that could recognise spoken numerical digits from 0 to 9.
-We discuss how Convolution Neural Networks, the current state of the art for image recognition systems, might just provide the perfect solution!
+We discuss how Convolution Neural Networks, the current state of the art for image recognition systems, might just provide the prefect solution!

 Deep learning is nothing less than magic!
 It is again and again amazing to see how such a simple (but deep) network of mathematical operations and real numbers could represent astonishingly complex phenomenans.
 Be it the unstopable Recurrent Neural Networks or treats for your GPU - Convolution Networks, deep learning has proven to be powerful enough to perform complex tasks like identifying faces, driving cars or understanding language.